 Rocky areas are grown with rare and endangered species such as the Tulip (Tulipa sylvestris), Alpine Daphne (Daphne alpina), Globe Daisy (Globularia cordifolia), Rhamnus intermedia and Grape Hyacinth (Muscari botryoides).

 Plant communities develop in sinkholes where snow is sustained for a long time, their wealth of species and colors of the flowers making the most beautiful plant formations in Paklenica National Park.
-The species particularly great in number here are orange and yellow Carniolan Lilly (Lilium carniolicum), Thyme (Thymus sp.), Greater Masterwort (Astrantia major), Buckler Mustard (Biscutella laevigata) and Rose Daphne (Daphne cneorum).
+The species particularly great in number here are orange and yellow Carniolan Lilly (Lilium carniolicum), Thyme (Thymus sp.), Greater Masterwort (Astrantia major), Buckler Mustard (Biscutella laevigata).
 The lower parts of the Park in Velika Močila and Mala Močila have moist meadows and treatable areas rich in orchids in springtime.

 Bosnian Lilly (Lilium carniolicum ssp. bosniacum)

-As a rarity, we will highlight the lady slipper orchid (Cypripedium calceolus), one of the most beautiful European orchids, found on a Lika slope on the edge of a beech forest.
+As a rarity, we will highlight the lady slipper orchid (Cypripedium calceolus), one of the most beautiful European orchids which grow on the forest edges.